Glossary

 Driver

-An electrical device which regulates the power to an LED or a string of LEDs.
-An LED driver responds to the changing needs of the LED, or LED circuit, by providing constant quantity of power to the LED as its electrical properties change with temperature.
+An electrical device that regulates the power to the light source and responds to the changing needs of the light source, by providing constant power to the LED as its electrical properties change with temperature.

 E